mautic/user-documentation/docs/getting_started/how_to_update_mautic.rst

 There are two ways to update Mautic:

 1. Using the Command Line - recommended
-2. Through the user interface
+2. Through the User interface

-If your instance is in production, has a large number of contacts and/or is  on shared hosting, it's **strongly** recommended that you update at the command line.
+If your instance is in production, has a large number of Contacts and/or is  on shared hosting, it's **strongly** recommended that you update at the command line.

 .. warning::
-    Updating in the user interface requires a significant amount of resources, and can be error-prone if the server restricts resource allocation.
+    Updating in the User interface requires a significant amount of resources, and can be error-prone if the server restricts resource allocation.
 This can lead to failed updates and corrupted data.
 This feature will be completely removed in Mautic 5.0 and you will have to update at the command line.

-Updating at the command line (non-composer based installations)
+Updating at the command line (non-Composer based installations)
 ***************************************************************
 Before you commence updating Mautic, **please ensure that you have a tested backup of your Mautic instance**.